 Once the Profiler is configured, profiling starts in the background.
-Devices that are discovered are profiled and updated in the Device Discovery Table and an overall summary is shown in the Device Profiles Dashboard.
+The Device Profiles Dashboard displays an overall summary of the devices that are discovered, profiled, and updated in the Device Discovery Table.

+Navigate to Profiler > Dashboard and report > Dashboard or System > Reports > Device Discovery to display the device profiles page.
 Click on each chart or numbered panel to view detailed information in the device discovery report.